open-telemetry/semantic-conventions/docs/attributes-registry/url.md

 **[5]:** Sensitive content provided in query string SHOULD be scrubbed when instrumentations can identify it.

 **[6]:** This value can be determined precisely with the [public suffix list](http://publicsuffix.org).
-For example, the registered domain for "foo.example.com" is "example.com".
-Trying to approximate this by simply taking the last two labels will not work well for TLDs such as "co.uk".
+For example, the registered domain for `foo.example.com` is `example.com`.
+Trying to approximate this by simply taking the last two labels will not work well for TLDs such as `co.uk`.

-**[7]:** The subdomain portion of "www.east.mydomain.co.uk" is "east".
-If the domain has multiple levels of subdomain, such as "sub2.sub1.example.com", the subdomain field should contain "sub2.sub1", with no trailing period.
+**[7]:** The subdomain portion of `www.east.mydomain.co.uk` is `east`.
+If the domain has multiple levels of subdomain, such as `sub2.sub1.example.com`, the subdomain field should contain `sub2.sub1`, with no trailing period.

 **[8]:** This value can be determined precisely with the [public suffix list](http://publicsuffix.org).
 <!-- endsemconv -->